/product/models.py

 Everything will work.

-I have a subscribes app like product above too.
+I have a subscribes app similar to the product example above.

 # subscribe/models.py